Categories of Misconduct

 A. Informal consultation.
-Nothing contained herein will limit the District Administrator's prerogative to engage in informal consultation with a certificated employee to discuss matters of concern related to the employee's performance, conduct, et cetera; however, when it is apparent that disciplinary action toward a certificated employee is likely to become a part of the certificated staff member's personnel record as permitted by A.R.S.
+Nothing contained herein will limit a supervising administrator's prerogative to engage in informal consultation with a certificated employee to discuss matters of concern related to the employee's performance, conduct, et cetera; however, when it is apparent that disciplinary action toward a certificated employee is likely to become a part of the certificated staff member's personnel record as permitted by A.R.S.
 15-341, the procedures outlined herein shall be followed.

 B. Persons authorized to impose discipline.
-The District Administrator is authorized to impose a penalty or penalties, short of dismissal.
+Any supervising administrator who is the immediate or primary supervisor of a certificated staff member is authorized to impose a penalty or penalties, short of dismissal.
 Only the Board may dismiss a certificated staff member.

 C. Notice.
 Any person who is required by this policy to give written notice to any other person affected by this policy may do so by any means reasonably calculated to give the recipient actual knowledge of the notice within a reasonable amount of time.
 When time is calculated from the date a notice is received, the notice is deemed to be received on the date it is hand delivered or three (3) calendar days after it is placed in the mail.

 D. Administrative discretion.
 In adopting these policies and procedures, it is the intention of the District that they be interpreted and applied in a reasonable fashion.
 The policies and regulations are not intended to restrict or eliminate the discretion traditionally afforded to supervising administrators to determine whether discipline is appropriate.
-The District Administrator is therefore directed to continue to use reasonable discretion in determining whether a particular alleged violation merits discipline.
+Supervising administrators are therefore directed to continue to use reasonable discretion in determining whether a particular alleged violation merits discipline.